-Mary Margaret Frank is Associate

-Professor of Business Administration at the

-University of Virginia Darden School of

-Business.
-Her current research focuses on

-the effects of regulated disclosure on the

-strategy of corporate management,

-investors and entrepreneurs.
+Mary Margaret Frank is Associate Professor of Business Administration at the University of Virginia Darden School of Business.
+Her current research focuses on the effects of regulated disclosure on the strategy of corporate management, investors and entrepreneurs.
 Rick White, CPA, works for Keiter Stephens as a Tax Principal.
 He has 20 years of experience in public accounting providing tax and accounting services for rapidly growing privately-held businesses and individuals as well as 10 years of experience in the real estate development and construction industry.

-Rich Demong is currently the Virginia Bankers Professor of Bank Management Emeritus for the McIntire School of Commerce.
+Rich DeMong, Ph.D., CFA, is currently the Virginia Bankers Professor Emeritus of Bank Management at the University of Virginia McIntire School of Commerce.
 He specializes in home equity and mortgage lending, bank investment strategies, and equity valuation.